Environmental Hazards in Real Estate

 After CERCLA expired in September 1985, it was superseded by the Superfund Amendments and Reauthorization Act (SARA) which, besides requiring better cleanup of Superfund sites and increasing the fund to $45 billion, it exempted lenders for liability by granting them an innocent landowner immunity.

-To qualify for innocent landowner immunity, the owner must satisfy the following criteria:
+To qualify for innocent landowner immunity, the owner must satisfy these criteria:

 Environmental Impact Statement (EIS)